wellnesstelecom/pony_monitor/README.markdown

 **configuration**

-pony-monitor uses the same configuration filosofy that django, uses a settings.py file, so create a settings.py file on a folder:
+pony-monitor uses the same configuration philosophy as django, it uses a settings.py file, so you have to create a settings.py file on a folder:

     #settings.py